Holiday Pay 101: What Employers Need to Know

 The amount of holiday pay depends on several factors, including employer policies, labor agreements, and state laws.

-To ensure compliance, business leaders must remain aware of several federal and state-specific holiday pay requirements:
+To ensure compliance, business leaders must remain aware of these federal and state-specific holiday pay requirements:

 Federal holiday pay laws

 The U.S. Fair Labor Standards Act (FLSA) does not require private employers to provide holiday pay, including extra pay for working on federal holidays.
-Holiday pay policies are determined by the individual company or through union contracts.
+Instead, holiday pay policies are determined by the individual company or through union contracts.

-However, employers should note that per the FLSA, if working on a holiday causes a non-exempt employee to exceed 40 hours in a workweek, they must be paid overtime at a rate of at least 1.5 times their regular pay.
+Employers should note that, per the FLSA, if a non-exempt employee works on a holiday and exceeds 40 hours in a workweek, they must be paid overtime at a rate of at least 1.5 times their regular pay.
 This overtime is based on the hours worked in a week, not the holiday itself.

 State requirements

-At the time this blog was published in February 2025, Massachusetts and Rhode Island were the only states with employment laws requiring holiday pay:
+At the time this blog was published in February 2026, Rhode Island was the only state with employment laws requiring holiday pay.

 Disclaimer: This is not an exhaustive list of employment laws.
 Please refer to your regional and industry-specific legal guidelines or consult your legal counsel for detailed and specific information.

-Paid holidays are a standard part of employer-provided compensation packages.
-Many of these days align with federally observed holidays, which include:
+Paid holidays are a standard part of many employer-provided compensation packages, often aligning with federally observed holidays:

 - New Year’s Day, January 1